 Patients frequently suffer impaired immune function, ventilatory compromise, and disrupted thermos regulation.
 Studies show that these effects may hinder the healing process and contribute to increased morbidity and mortality.

 The following environmental approaches have shown promising results in improving patient sleep:

-- Specifying wall treatments, ceiling and flooring materials that absorb noise
+Specifying wall treatments, ceiling and flooring materials that absorb noise

-- Sound absorbing panels at nurse stations
+Sound absorbing panels at nurse stations

-- Noiseless paging systems
+Noiseless paging systems

-- Subtle lighting for the nurse entering a room at night to maintain circadian rhythms
+Subtle lighting for the nurse entering a room at night to maintain circadian rhythms

-- Examining everything that makes a sound – even hinges on closet doors
+Examining everything that makes a sound – even hinges on closet doors

 Often improvements to the human experience require changes to operational process and the culture within a healthcare system.
-To achieve these goals, our consultants use numerous tools, which we have tested and refined in the field.
-We work closely with management to achieve appropriate nurse-to-patient ratios, implement team staffing models, and review physician zoning and staff rounding procedures.
+To achieve these goals, our team uses numerous tools, which we have tested and refined nationwide.
+We work closely with your management to achieve appropriate nurse-to-patient ratios, implement team staffing models, and review physician zoning and staff rounding procedures.
 We also evaluate the feasibility of support services, such as concierge programs.
 In addition to patient satisfaction surveys, we use benchmark data to help hospitals understand how they compare with in-market competition and out-of-market best practices leaders.
 We engage management and staff to support the value of patient satisfaction as an important component of care.